mjaksn/OpenSCAD-Projects/README.md

 # OpenSCAD-Projects
-A collection of various OpenSCAD files
+A collection of various OpenSCAD files.